 best in tandem " Alain De Botton

 Joanna understands the long and often lonely development process that writers have to go through.
-Attending writing groups, she has also noticed that some male writers seem to lack confidence when it comes to how to approach their female protagonists and female subsidiary characters.
+Attending writing groups, she has also noticed that some male writers seem to lack confidence when it comes to defining their female protagonists and female subsidiary characters.

 This is why she would like to work with writers to help them create authentic, powerful and well-rounded female characters.
-If male writers are falling into any tired, worn cliches, she will not be afraid to call you out! (so bring a tin hat)
+If writers are falling into any tired, worn cliches, she will not be afraid to call you out! (but in a nice way)

 Joanna has written for the following organisations: